-- To focus the group on the general topic of the Seven Sacraments, facilitate an interactive game the purpose of which is to name and briefly describe each of the Sacraments.
-(See Teaching Tip on this page or on page 174 of this guide.)
-This activity can segue directly into paraphrasing or summarizing in your own words the first paragraph on the page. - Invite volunteers to read aloud the rest of the page.
+- Facilitate an interactive game the purpose of which is to name and briefly describe each of the Sacraments.
+See Teaching Tip on this page or on page 174 of this guide.
+This activity can segue directly into paraphrasing or summarizing in your own words the first paragraph on the page. - Invite volunteers to read aloud the rest of the page. - ► Have partners develop lists that contain up to two key concepts from the pages. and up to five questions they might have (such as "What is catechesis?") - Invite the partners to share their lists, and then facilitate a class discussion to address the questions.

 Pose the question on the page.
-Listen to responses, and then tell the young people that they will come to a fuller understanding of the effects and special graces of the Sacrament of Confirmation in a later chapter.
+Listen to responses, and then tell the students that they will come to a fuller understanding of the effects and special graces of the Sacrament of Confirmation in a later chapter.

 Naming and Describing the Seven Sacraments.
-Use this simple, interactive game as a focusing activity that involves the young people in naming and describing the Seven Sacraments.
+Use this simple, interactive game as a focusing activity that involves the students in naming and describing the Seven Sacraments.
 Choose seven volunteers.
 Tape a 3 x 5 card on the back of each volunteer, printed on each card is the name of one of the Seven Sacraments.
 (Do not let the volunteers see what is on their own cards.)
-One at a time, have a volunteer turn and show his or her card to the large group.
-Then, the volunteer asks the young people yes or no questions (a la "Twenty Questions") to discover which sacrament is on the card.
+One at a time, have a volunteer turn and show his or her card to the class.
+Then, the volunteer asks the students yes or no questions (a la "Twenty Questions") to discover which sacrament is on the card.
 As each volunteer correctly guesses, write the name of the sacrament on the board.